 It will take you about 30 minutes to complete the online application.

-You will need to send in photocopied documents (please do NOT send originals, they cannot be returned to you) within 14 days of your application, to your landlord if you are a tenant of North Herts Homes or Howard Cottage, otherwise to North Herts DC at PO Box 480, M33 0DE.
+You will need to send in photocopied documents (please do NOT send originals, they cannot be returned to you) within 14 days of your application, to your landlord if you are a tenant of North Herts Homes, otherwise to North Herts DC at PO Box 480, M33 0DE.

 If you do not have a local connection to North Herts, and you don't have a need for social housing, you will have low priority and be very unlikely ever to be offered social housing.
 You should consider whether it is worth you applying to join the housing register.